As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 This is a relatively popular method because you can dig in the mine and keep anything you find.
 Of course, you would need to pay to do so.

-You can locate fee mines like this in almost every state in the United States, but the most popular areas for fee mining are on the West Coast, where there is an abundance of natural gemstones.
+You can locate fee mines like this in almost every state in the United States, but the most popular areas for fee mining are on the West Coast, where natural gemstones are abundant.

 Fee mining is also a great way to learn how to find gemstones on your own if you’re still a novice since there is typically a guide or other gemology expert on staff to help show you the ropes and what you should be looking for.